Being a good speller is a gift that many of us don’t appreciate enough. There are so many ways good spelling is essential in everyday life.

-You can do this by using manipulatives that are comprised of individual letters such as letter tiles, magnets, or (most kids’ favorite) food shaped like letters.
+You can do this in a fun and functional way by using manipulatives that are comprised of individual letters such as letter tiles, magnets, or (most kids’ favorite) food shaped like letters.
 Building words with manipulatives, such as letter-shaped crackers or cereal, helps because they don’t have to concentrate on forming each letter but only on getting the letters in the right order.

 This will teach them to begin to recognize patterns which is also a key component to mastering spelling.

 Kids also need to see a word visually and then connect that word with an image.
 This brings words from being just an abstract thought to being concrete; something that they can connect to.

 One great resource to teach spelling in this precise way is the app Smarty Spell.